-LLHIGA Department of Insurance

-P.O.
-Box 3337 P.O.
-Box 94214

-Baton Rouge, Louisiana 70821 Baton Rouge, Louisiana 70804-9214
+Department of Insurance P.O.
+Box 94214 Baton Rouge, Louisiana 70804-9214

-The state law that provides for this safety-net coverage is called the Louisiana Life and Health Insurance Guaranty Association Law (the law), and is set forth at R.S.
+The state law that provides for this safety-net coverage is called the Louisiana Life and Health Insurance Guaranty Association Law (the Law), and is set forth at R.S.
 22:2081 et seq.
-The following is a brief summary of this law's coverages, exclusions and limits.
-This summary does not cover all provisions of the law; nor does it in any way change any person's rights or obligations under the law or the rights or obligations of LLHIGA.
+The following is a brief summary of this Law's coverages, exclusions and limits.
+This summary does not cover all provisions of the Law; nor does it in any way change any person's rights or obligations under the Law or the rights or obligations of LLHIGA.

-Generally, individuals will be protected by the Life and Health Insurance Guaranty Association if they live in this state and hold a direct non-group life, health, or annuity policy or contract, a certificate under a direct group policy or contract for a supplemental contract to any of these, or an unallocated annuity contract issued by an insurer authorized to conduct business in Louisiana.
-The beneficiaries, payees or assignees of insured persons may also be protected as well even if they live in another state unless they are afforded coverage by the guaranty association of another state, or other circumstances described under the law are applicable.
+Generally, individuals will be protected by the Life and Health Insurance Guaranty Association if they live in this state and hold a covered life, health, or annuity policy, plan or contract issued by an insurer (including a health maintenance organization) authorized to conduct business in Louisiana.
+The beneficiaries, payees or assignees of insured persons may also be protected as well even if they live in another state unless they are afforded coverage by the guaranty association of another state, or other circumstances described under the Law are applicable.

-A person who holds a direct non-group life, health, or annuity policy or contract, a certificate under a direct group policy or contract for a supplemental contract to any of these, or an unallocated annuity contract is not protected by LLHIGA if:
+A person who holds a covered life, health, or annuity policy, plan or contract is not protected by LLHIGA if:

-- He is eligible for protection under the laws of another state (This may occur when the insolvent insurer was incorporated in another state whose guaranty association protects insureds who live outside that state); - (2) The insurer was not authorized to do business in this state; - (3) His policy was issued by a profit or nonprofit hospital or medical service organization, an HMO, a fraternal benefit society, a mandatory state pooling plan, a mutual assessment company or similar plan in which the policyholder is subject to future assessments, an insurance exchange, an organization that issues charitable gift annuities as is defined in R.S.
+- (1) He is eligible for protection under the laws of another state (This may occur when the insolvent insurer was incorporated in another state whose guaranty association protects insureds who live outside that state.); - (2) The insurer was not authorized to do business in this state; - (3) His policy was issued by a profit or nonprofit hospital or medical service organization, a fraternal benefit society, a mandatory state pooling plan, a mutual assessment company or similar plan in which the policyholder is subject to future assessments, an insurance exchange, an organization that issues charitable gift annuities as is defined in R.S.
 22:952(A)(3), or any entity similar to any of these.